 Modern lamps with a hint of retro styling:

 Let’s face it, many modern lamps have glimpses of retro styling but they have reinvented themselves with modern appeal.
-For example a retro styled bedside table lamp with a modern fresh green color is a great way to still bring a contemporary edge to your bedside table like this one from Niche Interiors.
+For example a retro styled bedside lamp with a modern fresh green color is a great way to bring a contemporary edge to your bedroom like this one from Niche Interiors.

 Take advantage of modern lamps that are artwork too:

 It’s amazing how modern lamps can create a focal point within your room and create movement around a lighting fixture.
 If you love floor lamps why not add a striking one beside your favorite couch or armchair.

 Contemporary floor lamps are great because they can fit virtually anywhere and can double as artwork and decoration, all at the same time.
 This M.A.P.
 Interiors floor lamp captures your eye immediately.
 Doesn't it command your attention?

 This season as you are wondering how to transform your interiors, why not look to a new lamp?
 Whether you choose a minimalist or contemporary design or you decide to have a retro lamp , there’s a modern lamp waiting for your interiors!

 Try some of these ideas and you may find yourself switching out more than just one lamp in your cozy abode.

 Image credits: Lamps Plus, Niche Interiors, M.A.P.
 Interiors